dylanleclair/tip2thetop/README.md

 # tip2thetop

-A CPSC 233 Game made with JavaFX.
+A CPSC 233 Game.

 ![alt text](https://i.gyazo.com/c9cd45db46933844bcd489f9b37864d5.png)

 The game is made for the Java CPSC 233 course.
 This game is much like a hotel simulator, where there are mutiple interactions with multiple characters.
 Each character you interact with and the choices you make in this game will eventually influence the ending you get.

+## Technologies
+Made with the JavaFX Library.

 ## How to compile and run